Opentrons/opentrons/CONTRIBUTING.md

    - Scope: `release`
    - Message: `${version}`
 10. Push this commit
-11. Tag the alpha version; this is a release candidate that will undergo qa:
+11. Tag the alpha version; this is a release candidate that will undergo QA:

 ```bash
 git tag -a v${version} -m 'chore(release): ${version}'